 There are so many embroidery techniques and materials out there.
 What would you love to try out one day that you haven’t done yet?

 I would like to try working with silk – silk fabric not the silk ribbons.
 There will be many new technical possibilities but it’s said to be quite tricky, too.

 Do you have some tips on how to handle embroidery stitches this small?

 Patience, practice and patience again.
 Very simple 😉

 (You can get her condensed wisdom on how to put tiny embroidery in a setting in her ebook on Etsy)

 Thank you for taking the time answering my questions!
 Where can we find you on the internet to see your gorgeous embroidery?

-Want to read more embroidery related articles and interviews?
+Do you want to read more embroidery related articles and interviews?

-Follow me on Instagram or sign up for the newsletter!
+Follow me on Instagram or sign up for the Newsletter!